PV Pyap

-The PV Pyap is a tourist paddle vessel operating within Swan Hill's Pioneer Settlement.
+PV Pyap is a tourist paddle vessel operating within Swan Hill's Pioneer Settlement.
 Originally launched as a barge in July 1896 at Mannum, the Pyap was completed as a paddle steamer in late 1897 and operated on the Murray River.
-In 1970, the Pyap was purchased by Toby Henson and refitted with a diesel enginge, with the intention of relocation to the Pioneer Settlement.
+In 1970, the Pyap was purchased by Toby Henson and refitted with a diesel engine, with the intention of relocation to the Pioneer Settlement.

 History

 Construction and early history

 The Pyap was first launched, built as a barge by Mesers.
-W Westergarde and Sons, at the Mannum Dry Dock on Saturday 18 July 1896.
+W Westergarde and Sons, at the Mannum Dry Dock on 18 July 1896.
 She was constructed with the intention that "should the trade warrant it she [could] at any time be easily converted into a steamer by the addition of the necessary machinery".

 By early October 1897 the Pyap had been completed as a paddle steamer, now fitted with a 10-horsepower Marshall & Sons 2-cylinder geared steam engine.
 She was recorded at this time as being "the lightest draught river steamer afloat on the Murray".
 She was also advertised as featuring four cabins, a general store on deck, a dining saloon, and "two nice comfortable sleeping berths on the hurricane deck".
-She left Milang for her maiden voyage on Tuesday 21 September, 1897.
+She left Milang for her maiden voyage on 21 September 1897.
 She was recorded in mid-October as having collected several loads of wool from Wellington Lodge, Nalpa, and Sir W Jervois' stations.